hepplerj/Dissertation/ch5.dissertation.Heppler.md

 ![Fairchild Semiconductor located across from the Los Paseos neighborhood to the south in South San Jose. *San Jose Mercury News*, February 3, 1982.](figures/fairchild_neighborhood.png)

 The Bay Area's contaminated soil and water led to a significant shift in environmental thought.
 Although many of the other leaks did not threaten drinking water supplies, the widespread presence of toxic leaks concerned many residents in the Valley.
-For the first time, residents confronted the reality of Silicon Valley's dependence on chemicals---that the promise of "clean" industry was not so clean after all.
-Stories flooded local headlines: hundreds chemical leaks and spills, a chemical explosion at Lockheed that forced the evacuation of 400 people from Palo Alto, the stories of workers exposed to chemicals that caused hair loss, respiratory problems, skin infections, and worse.
+For the first time, residents confronted the reality of Silicon Valley's dependence on chemicals---that the premise of "clean" industry was not so clean after all.
+Stories flooded local headlines: hundreds of chemical leaks and spills, a chemical explosion at Lockheed that forced the evacuation of 400 people from Palo Alto, the stories of workers exposed to chemicals that caused hair loss, respiratory problems, skin infections, and worse.
 Valley residents came to see the landscape as tainted.
 "I'm not anti-semiconductor industry," Lorraine Ross noted, "but I don't want my health adversely affected by their profit-making.
 Companies should be willing to invest a portion of their profit to ensure they aren't damaging the environment."^[Susan Benner, “Storm Clouds Over Silicon Valley,” *Inc* (September 1982), 84.]
 By 1992 studies found at least fifty-seven private and forty-seven public drinking wells were contaminated, and sixty-six plots of land were too toxic for people to walk upon.
 County authorities determined that sixty-five of the seventy-nine companies they investigated---including IBM, Hewlett-Packard, Raytheon, NEC, AMD, Signetics, and many others---had contaminated the soil beneath their plants.
 The federal government eventually declared twenty-nine Superfund sites---more than any other county in the nation---twenty-four of which resulted from electronics firms.^[@pellowpark2002dreams, 75--76.]
 Furthermore, the "alphabet soup of toxic wastes"---TCE, PCB, EBD---had entered the public vocabulary.^["An underground problem surfaces," *Chicago Tribune*, February 29, 1984.]

 The presence of synthetic and industrial contaminates was a revelation to Valley suburbanites.
 In earlier decades, cities had dealt with the